Wilson, Ammie, House

 Today, Collin County stands as a testament to its rich heritage.
 With its picturesque landscapes, historic downtowns, and vibrant communities, the county has become an attractive destination for residents and businesses alike.
 Collin County embraces its history while embracing the opportunities of the present, maintaining its position as a dynamic and prosperous part of the great state of Texas.

-This timeline provides a concise overview of the key events in the history of Collin County, Texas.
+This timeline provides a condensed summary of the historical journey of Collin County, Texas.